Wildlife & Animals – Malawi

 Wildlife Highlights

-Malawi has a great variety of antelope, and some species considered quite rare in other countries are remarkably easy to spot.
+Malawi has a great variety of antelope, and some species considered quite rare in other countries are remarkably easy to spot here.
 Roan antelope is the most common large antelope on Nyika Plateau.
-The graceful sable antelope is particularly common in Liwonde and although harder to find, it occurs in all other national parks as well.
-Other interesting antelope species include klipspringer and puku.
+The graceful sable antelope is quite common in Liwonde, Majete and Kasungu National Park.
+Other interesting antelope species include klipspringer, nyala, eland, Lichtenstein’s hartebeest and puku.
+Following a series of translocations between parks, Malawi is now home to more than 2,000 elephants, up from a few hundred at the turn of the millennium.

 Best Time for Wildlife Viewing